SpaceHunterInf/SpaceHunterInf.github.io/_posts/2025-04-14-diffusion-language-models.md

     Figure 4.
 For controllable generation, we iteratively perform gradient updates on these continuous latents to optimize for fluency (parametrized by Diffusion-LM) and satisfy control requirements (parametrized by a classifier).
 (Image source: <a href="https://arxiv.org/abs/2205.14217">Li et al. 2022</a>)
 </div>

-The paper provides many experiments for controlled generation (e.g., semantics, length, POS and etc.).
-I want to mention about **infilling** specifically.
-That is during the inference process, instead of denoising all the embeddings, some context embeddings are given and fixed (e.g., $$\mathbf{x}_t = $$`[w_1] [noise] [w_2]`), the diffusion model will mask the gradient of other tokens, only generated the noised token in the middle.
-However, the other embeddings are used together as conditions naturally during the reverse sampling, as a **classifier-free guidance**.
-And you, my clever reader, immediately understands how traditional sequence-to-sequence task can be modelled by giving the input as left contexts only.
+The paper also provides a bunch of experiments on controlled generation — including semantics, length, part-of-speech, and more.
+But I want to highlight **infilling** specifically, because it's super neat. 🧩 In this setting, during inference, instead of denoising *all* embeddings, some context embeddings are **given and fixed**.
+For example:
+$$\mathbf{x}_t = $$
+`[w_1] [MASK] [w_2]`.
+The diffusion model is told to only generate the noisy token in the middle.
+This is done by masking the gradients of the fixed tokens — so they stay untouched — while still using them as **context** during the reverse sampling process.
+In other words, the fixed tokens act as **classifier-free guidance**.
+And *you*, my clever reader, have probably already realized: this setup makes it easy to model traditional sequence-to-sequence tasks — just give the input as the left context!

+---

+[GENIE](https://arxiv.org/pdf/2212.11685) is (*again, as far as I know*) the **first pre-trained DLM** to follow this token embedding-level diffusion path.
+It uses a **continuous paragraph denoising** objective for pretraining.

+The idea:
-[GENIE](https://arxiv.org/pdf/2212.11685) is the first pre-trained DLM (*again, as I know*) following this token embedding-level diffusion.
-The model uses **continuous paragraph denoise** objective for pre-training.
-The object first applied a hybrid noising techniques to the original text, including token masking (e.g., `[w_1] [MASK] [w_2]`) and forward diffusion process sampling, then ask the model to recover the clean original text.
+- Apply a hybrid noising process to the original text — including token masking (like `[w_1] [MASK] [w_2]`) and forward diffusion sampling.
+- Then train the model to recover the clean original text from the noisy version.

 <div class="row mt-2">
     <div class="col-sm-10 col-md-8 mt-4 mt-md-0 mx-auto">